Richard Ortiz

-Richard Ortiz Busto ([ˈritʃaɾð ˈoɾtis]; born 22 May 1990 in Asunción), is a Paraguayan footballer who plays as defensive midfielder for Primera División Paraguaya club Club Olimpia and the Paraguay national football team.
+Richard Ortiz Busto ([ˈritʃaɾð ˈoɾtis]; born 22 May 1990), is a Paraguayan professional footballer who plays as a central midfielder for Olimpia and the Paraguay national team.
 Ortiz is a fast player who plays as a central/defensive midfielder and is renowned for his long-distances strikes with his left foot.

 On 19 July 2015, Paraguayan newspaper ExtraPRESS named Ortiz one of the most expensive player in Paraguay.

 Club career

 Olimpia

 In 2009, Ortiz signed for Paraguayan Primera División club Olimpia.
 He was named captain for the 2013 Season.

 After outstanding performances with the Paraguay national team and Olimpia, he was linked to several teams in the summer of 2013.
 Among the teams were Mexican side Deportivo Toluca where his former coach and Paraguayan international José Saturnino Cardozo requested his services.
 Other sides from around the world, including Italian teams AS Roma, Genoa C.F.C and Bologna F.C., Premier League side West Ham United, Ligue 1's Toulouse FC, 2010 Champions Olympique Marseille, 2011 Champions Lille OSC, 2012 champions Montpellier SC and Argentinian giants Boca Juniors were reportedly interested in signing the midfielder.
 Olimpia finally agreed a US$2.5 million transfer to Deportivo Toluca, which Ortiz also accepted.